London United Busways: RATP Dev era

+FirstGroup era

+In February 2025, London United was included in the acquisition of RATP Dev Transit London by FirstGroup, becoming part of First Bus London.

 Garages

-London United operates eight bus garages.
+London United operates seven bus garages.

 Fulwell (FW)

+Fulwell garage operates routes 33, 65, 71, 216, 281, 290, 371, 681, K3, N33 and N65.

 History

 When new, the 11 acre site was described as one of the finest plants in the country and was the main depot of London United Tramways with 20 covered tracks.
-The garage is nowadays divided into two sections, one used by London United, with an entrance off Wellington Road, and the other by Abellio London with an entrance off Stanley Road.
+The garage is nowadays divided into two sections, one used by London United, with an entrance off Wellington Road, and the other by Transport UK London Bus with an entrance off Stanley Road.

 Fulwell was the first garage in London to receive trolleybuses in 1931, and together with Isleworth was the last to operate them until 1962.
 The last trams operated from the depot in 1935, although some of the tram tracks were, until recently, still visible in the cobbled surface of the Stanley Road entrance.
 The garage has never reached its capacity, even taking in much of the work from Twickenham when it closed in 1970, and in 2001 107 buses were allocated.
 In 1999 the garage housed 13 London Country buses after Arriva Croydon & North Surrey shut its Leatherhead garage.
 The buses on route 85 were operated from the forecourt with Arriva drivers.

 Hounslow (AV)

-Hounslow garage operates routes 110, 111, 117, 203, 419, 635, 696, 697, E1, H22, H37 and H98.
+Hounslow garage operates routes 110, 117, 203, 419, 695, 696, 698, H22, H37 and H98.